 As of March 29, 2015, the CBSA implemented the new Integrated Import Declaration that further expands the ability for clients to submit and obtain release for commercial goods regulated by PGAs.
-For more information on when each PGA will join SWI, refer to the SWI Customs Notice, Implementation of the Single Window Initiative.
+For more information on when each PGA will join SWI, refer to the SWI Customs Notice, Update to the Implementation of the Single Window Initiative.

 The SWI is in direct response to calls for action by the business community to simplify processes at the border, reduce the paper burden, and integrate government information requirements into the current import processes.

 The CBSA remains committed to open dialogue with stakeholders and to ensuring that their views and perspectives are considered in the design, development and implementation of the SWI.
 The Agency reaches out to commercial trade partners through existing trade consultations.

 For more information, contact the Single Window Initiative team.